Google Pixel 9a: Everything we know and what we want to see

 Get the latest news from Android Central, your trusted companion in the world of Android

-If this leak is to be believed, the Pixel 9a will look more like a Nothing Phone 2a or the old Essential PH1 than the mainline Pixel 9 series.
+If leaks are to be believed, the Pixel 9a will look more like a Nothing Phone 2a or the old Essential PH1 than the mainline Pixel 9 series.
 Given that Google raised the prices of the main series by $100, this would give the company the perfect excuse to keep the price of the Pixel 9a low while maintaining that it's a budget line with a cheaper-looking design.

 Google Pixel 9a: Cameras